guilro/gandi-pw-change/README.md

 Utility to allow users to change themselves their password on Gandi Mail via web interface.
 You can see it in production at [pw.webmail.redado.com](https://pw.webmail.redado.com).

 ## How does it work ?
-Mailbox users cannot change their password on Gandi Mail, they have to ask the administrator.
+Users cannot change their password on Gandi Mail, they have to ask their administrator.

-The app checks users mailbox old password against Gandi's SMTP server.
+The app checks users old password against Gandi's SMTP server.
 If the old password is correct, password is changed using Gandi API.

 ## Install